gerekper/ganjaking/wp-content/plugins/woocommerce-amazon-fulfillment/README.md

 # WooCommerce Amazon Fulfillment
-An integration between WooCommerce and Fulfillment by Amazon (FBA) by Never Settle.
+An integration between WooCommerce (WC) and Amazon Multi-channel Fulfillment (MCF) / FBA by Never Settle.

 ## Description
-This plugin integrates Amazon Fulfillment (FBA) with WooCommerce to provide a powerful automated shipping solution to store owners.
-It requires an active Amazon Pro Seller account and FBA service as well as MWS credentials which you can generate in your Seller Central dashboard.
-The plugin includes links to register for MWS credentials in the settings.
+This plugin integrates Amazon Multi-channel Fulfillment (MCF) with WooCommerce to provide a powerful automated shipping solution to store owners.
+It requires an active Amazon Pro Seller account and - as of version 4 - uses the new Amazon Selling Partner API (SP-API).
+When updating to version 4 for the first time, it will attempt to automatically migrate existing MWS credentials to SP-API credentials.
+Most existing Sellers should be automatically updated.
+However, if there are issues with the automatic migration, and for new Sellers, There's now a 1-click Login with Amazon (LWA) process to authorize the extension to access your Seller Central and FBA data.

 ## Features
-* Ultimate flexibility: Select which individual products you want to be handled by FBA and which ones you want to manually fulfill
+* Ultimate flexibility: Select which individual products you want to be handled by MCF / FBA and which ones you want to manually fulfill
-* Map Amazon Shipping Speeds to WooCommerce shipping methods (massively improved in version 1.1.0.1)!
+* NEW - Import Products from your Amazon fulfillment account into to WooCommerce
+* NEW - There's now a native WC Shipping method included for Amazon
+* NEW - Enable or Disable any of the Amazon shipping speeds in the new Amazon Shipping method for WC
+* NEW - Dynamic estimated arrival times are provided in the Cart and Checkout from Amazon's SP-API
+* NEW - Dynamic estimated fulfillment rates are retrieved from the Amazon API and presented during the shopping experience
+* NEW - Specify a fixed amount, or a % mark-up to dynamically add to Amazon's estimated fulfillment rates
+* NEW - Shipment status, carrier, and tracking number are provided to customer on the view order screen and admin on the edit order screen in WP Admin
 * Automatically sends orders to FBA for fulfillment when payment is received
 * Manually submit orders to FBA if necessary
 * Easily track the current status of fulfillment orders on the normal Orders screen with support for both full and partial fulfillment (orders can be mixed)
 * Fully integrated into standard WooCommerce conventions and processes like order status, order notes, etc.
-* Supports THREE inventory sync modes: Update local product stock numbers from FBA inventory every time an order is placed; and/or update local stock numbers automatically on an hourly schedule; and/or manually trigger a full inventory sync from Amazon stock level numbers (also a good idea to do when setting up the integration)
+* Supports THREE inventory sync modes:
+  * Update local product stock numbers from FBA inventory every time an order is placed
+  * Update local stock numbers automatically on an hourly schedule
+  * Manually trigger a full inventory sync from Amazon stock level numbers (also a good idea to do when setting up the integration)
-* Supports international fulfillment through FBA as long as your FBA policy allows it, but also now supports turning OFF fulfillment for international shipping addresses as of version 1.1.0.1
+* NEW - Supports international fulfillment through MCF using Amazon's international shipping features
-* The customer receives a shipping notice from FBA when the order actually ships (this can be disabled as of version 1.1.0.2)
+* The customer receives a shipping notice from Amazon when the order actually ships (this can be disabled)
-* The customer can access shipping and tracking information right from their View Order page in their My Account area
-* Receive shipping notifications to your WP admin email address or set a different address to receive notifications
+* Optionally receive shipping notifications to your WP admin email address or set a different address to receive notifications
-* Receive email notifications at the site admin address when an FBA submission fails and optionally turn those notifications OFF
+* Optionally receive email notifications at the site admin email address when a fulfillment submission fails
-* As of version 1.1.0.1 – ALL new Smart Fulfillment decision engine with granular control of when NS FBA should or should not send fulfillment requests to Amazon at both the order and the item level
+* Smart Fulfillment decision engine with granular control of when NS FBA should or should not send fulfillment requests to Amazon at both the order and the item level
 * Manual override settings to bypass other active conditions when an order is Manually sent to FBA
 * Option to disable sending orders to FBA that match specific shipping methods
 * Vacation Mode to enable sending to FBA regardless of product settings